FREQUENTLY ASKED QUESTIONS

 The Supa Shake is available for purchase online.

 Buy one box for personal use or save and buy a carton of 6 boxes or more.
-Medical practititioners get a further 33.3% off the already discounted bulk price.
+Medical practititioners get a discount on their purchases.

 FAQ – WHO CAN USE THE PRODUCTS